Sainik School Kazhakootam

-The concept of Sainik Schools was proposed by V. K. Krishna Menon, who was India's first Defence Minister from 1957 to 1962.
-The objective was to set up schools run on military lines in each state of India, which would facilitate the grooming of boys for intake into the National Defence Academy, thus, rectifying the regional and class imbalance in the officer cadre of the Indian Military.
+The concept of Sainik Schools was proposed by V. K. Krishna Menon, who was the first Defence Minister of India from 1957 to 1962.
+The objective was to set up schools run on military lines in each state of India, which would facilitate the grooming of boys for intake into the various military academies such as the National Defence Academy and the Indian Naval Academy, thus, rectifying the regional and class imbalance in the officer cadre of the Indian Military.

 Location

 Academic Block of Sainik School, Kazhakootam, captured on Old Boys Reunion Day, 2010.

-Kazhakootam was chosen as the location for Sainik School in the early 1960s by the then Chief Minister of Kerala, Pattom Thanu Pillai.
+Kazhakootam was chosen as the location in the early 1960s by the then Chief Minister of Kerala, Pattom Thanu Pillai.
 An area of 300 acre of undulating terrain was acquired on a hillock near Kazhakootam, close to National Highway 66 and about 18 km away from Thiruvananthapuram.
 The campus is located on a laterite cliff of 170 feet elevation between the Western Ghats and the Arabian Sea.
 A part of the land that was previously part of the campus (around 75 acres) was handed over to KINFRA in early 2000's on lease.
 The present land area of Sainik School campus is about 225 acre.

 Inception

 Sainik School Kazhakootam started functioning in the barracks lent by the Indian Army at the army camp at Pangode, Thiruvananthapuram, on 20 January 1962.
 The initial intake was to classes V, VI, VII, and, VIII, and the strength at inception was 120.
 This increased to 132 six months later when admission to class XI was opened.
-The founder principal, headmaster, and registrar were Lt.
-Col. B. K. Somaiah, Sqn.
+The school's founding leadership include Lt.
+Col. B K Somaiah from the Indian Army as the first principal, Sqn.
 Ldr.
-Babu Lal, and Capt.
-T. V. S. Nair, respectively.
+Babu Lal from the Indian Air Force as the headmaster and Capt.
+T V S Nair from the Indian Army as the registrar.

 The foundation stone of the new campus at Kazhakootam was laid by the then Defence Minister of India, V. K. Krishna Menon on 5 February 1962.
 Prof. J. C. Alexander, a professor at the College of Engineering, Trivandrum, designed the academic block, the 11 dormitories, and other associated infrastructure.
 The school shifted to the new campus in 1964.